bioimage-profiling/Bayesian-segmentation3D/README.md

-# Bayesian-segmentation3D
-Bayesian optimisation for 3D segmentation of single-cells

 # MorphoNavigator-3D: Generalizable single-cell phenotyping of cancer spheroids using Bayesian-optimized deep-learning workflows

 This project uses Bayesian optimization and deep learning to achieve precise single-cell segmentation in complex cancer spheroids.